About Atalie Oliva

 Experience & Credentials

-Atalie brings over 8 years of experience across both public and private sectors, with roots in Human Resources and business strategy.
-She blends both her professional and lived experience to provide spaces that are not only transformative but also deeply healing.
-What truly sets her apart is the lens she brings: one that is trauma-informed, justice-rooted, and deeply human.
+I bring over 10 years of experience across both public and private sectors, grounded in Human Resources and business strategy.
+I blend professional expertise with lived experience to create spaces that are not only transformative, but genuinely supportive of healing and sustainable leadership.

 Qualifications